Our name “Significant Other” symbolises long-lasting love.

 We have a minimal approach to packaging overall in a considered effort not to send additional items that will only end up in land fill.
 With your Significant Other order, you will receive protective biodegradable, recycled, acid free tissue wrapped around your pieces.

-The labels that you can see on our garments from the ‘Significant Other’ branded labels on the collar, rough to the garment size and wash care instruction labels are now made from recycled polyester.
+The labels that you can see on our garments from the ‘Significant Other’ branded labels on the collar, through to the garment size and wash care instruction labels are now made from recycled polyester.

 We have appointed a sustainability lead in our design team to investigate practices by our current and future manufacturers to ensure we minimise the negative impacts on the environment during garment construction.